ersalazarutep/Machine-Learning-Project/README.md

 Support Vector Machine (SVM): A powerful supervised learning algorithm capable of handling high-dimensional data and capturing non-linear relationships through kernel functions.

+      Conclusion

+The Random Forest model typically outperforms the SVM, with lower error scores (MSE and MAE) and a higher R² value, indicating it is more accurate and reliable for predicting salaries.
+The SVM might perform less optimally due to its sensitivity to how it is set up and the specific settings used.

+In our analysis, we found that the most important features in predicting salary were level of experience and age.
+This observation aligns with intuitive expectations, as age and years of experience often go hand in hand.
+Typically, individuals with more years of experience tend to be older, and thus, these features are closely correlated.
+Consequently, it's reasonable to observe that both age and level of experience play pivotal roles in determining salary levels, with experience being the primary driver followed closely by age.